 Numerous species of plants were brought from Germany, French, Portugal, China, and the USA.
 Nowadays in Dendropark grows nearly 500 plant species.
 In the history of its existence here were experimented nearly 2500 species, in order to find new types, but unfortunately, only 500 have survived.

 The park works from 10 a.m. to 7 p.m., right in front of the entrance is standing a big map of the garden so you can use it.
 Dendropark includes Magnolia, Siberian pine, Evergreen cypress, Cryptomeria Sequoia-Dendron, and Larch Larix Decidua.

 Also Tilia Caucasica (Caucasian lime), Ulmus scabra, Quercus longipes, Pyrus communis (European pear), Quercus iberica (Georgian oak), Ulmus foliacea, Carpinus caucasica (hornbeam), Tilia cordata (Little-leaf linden), Fagus orientalis (Oriental beech), Ulmus elliptica (Elliptic elm) Quercus macranthera (Caucasian/Persian Oak) and so on.

-In the garden, a special value has Californian sequoia.
-There are 5 giant trees close to each other which are still young and will rise up during hundreds of years.
+In the garden, special value has Californian sequoia.
+There are 5 giant trees close to each other which are still young and will rise up for hundreds of years.
 The entrance is free and open to the public.